litan/kojo/README.md

 * The [Kojo home-page][1] provides user-level information about Kojo.
 * The [Kojo issue-tracker][3] let's you file bug reports.
-* The [Kojo Localization](localization.md) page tells you how to translate Kojo to your language.
+* The [Kojo Localization](localization.md) file tells you how to translate Kojo to your language.

 **To start hacking:**